-Cipher Systems.-In general, cipher systems involve a cryptographic treatment of textual units of constant and equal length, usually single letters, sometimes pairs, rarely sets of three letters, these textual units being treated as symbols without reference to their identities as component parts of words, phrases and sentences.
-Every practical cipher system must combine (I) a set of rules, processes or steps constituting the basic cryptographic method of treatment or procedure, called the general system, which is agreed upon in advance by the communicators and which is constant in character, with (2) a specific key which is variable in character.
-In enciphering plain text, the specific key, which may consist of a number or a series of numbers or a word, phrase, sentence, etc., controls the steps under the general system and determines the specific aature or exact composition of the cipher message produced; in decipherment the specific key similarly controls the steps and determines what the deciphered text will be.
+Cipher Systems.-In general, cipher systems involve a cryptographic treatment of textual units of constant and equal lengt usually single letters, sometimes pairs, rarely sets of three letter these textual units being treated as symbols without reference their identities as component parts of words, phrases and se tences.
+Every practical cipher system must combine (1) a s of rules, processes or steps constituting the basic cryptographic method of treatment or procedure, called the general system which is agreed upon in advance by the communicators and whi is constant in character, with (2) a specific key which is variable in character.
+In enciphering plain text, the specific key, whi may consist of a number or a series of numbers or a word, phras sentence, etc., controls the steps under the general system as determines the specific nature or exact composition of the cipher message produced; in decipherment the specific key similarly controls the steps and determines what the deciphered text will be.
 When all operations are performed correctly, the two plain texts (before and after the cryptography) should be identical or nearly so, save for minor differences arising from errors in their encipherment and transmission or in their reception and decipherment.
 The general system should be such that even if it is known to the enemy no properly enciphered message can be read by him unless he also knows the specific key or keys applicable to that message.

-Printed in 1J S. A.
+Printed in 'J S. A.